 Vape pens will heat the cannabis oil at a low temperature.
 This creates a smooth vapor stream rather than a harsh smoke.
 CBD oil for under-the-tongue administration is generally not good for vaping.
 It’s much too thick to work with the vape pen e-coils.
 In fact, it can actually be dangerous to use oral CBD oils with vape pens.
 You might end up inhaling cuticle wax and “residue” chemicals in addition to the actual CBD.

 Also, apart from oil drops and vaping, you can also consume CBD by eating CBD gummies.
 Gummies generally contain anywhere from 5 to 30mg of cannabidiol per piece and are extremely easy to consume.
 There are a few different companies on the market worth checking out that sell high-quality gummies, including one of our favorite’s – a Florida-based brand called Green Roads.
 Green Roads formulates all of their products without preservatives or artificial flavors.
 Consumers report using them for anxiety, stress, and even stubborn, hard to treat pain.

-Related article: Best and Most Tasty CBD Gummies of 2020 [Review]
+Related article: Best and Most Tasty CBD Gummies [Review]